bcgov/NRPTI/angular/projects/common/src/app/search-filter-template/readme.md

 ### Parameters

 You can pass in values to a combination of parameters.
-Their function is described below
+Their function is described below.

 `title` Sets the title of the search component.
 Usually this is "Keyword Search".
-This is `required`
+This is `required`.

 `tooltip` Tooltip sets the text to display when a user mouses over the tooltip icon to the right of the title.
-This is `required`
+This is `required`.

 `subsets` Is a list of subset objects that will display in a dropdown menu to the left of the keyword search box.
 Subset objects are described in detail below.
-Defaults to `null`
+Defaults to `null`.

 `advancedFilters` Is a boolean value that indicates whether or not the advanced filter panel will display.
-Defaults to `false`
+Defaults to `false`.

+`advancedFilterText` Is a text string that will include a description or summary at the top of the advanced filters panel.
+Defaults to `null`.

 `showAdvancedFilters` Is a boolean value that indicates whether or not the advanced filter panel will be open by default.
-Defaults to `false`
+Defaults to `false`.

 `filters` Is an array containing your filter definitions.
 Filter definitions are described in detail below.
-Defaults to `[]`
+Defaults to `[]`.

 `searchOnFilterChange` Is a boolean that indicates whether or not a search will be triggered when a filter value changes.
-Defaults to `false`
+Defaults to `false`.

 ### Event Handlers